Capital-dwellers amongst you might be grim-faced this morning thanks to the London tube strike, but it’s smiles all round at Uber and Hailo.

 It’s handling the strain well however, as it reports an estimated average time for cabs arriving yesterday as four minutes and one second.

 “Our aim is to help people get around London, no matter what,” explains Hailo CMO Gary Bramall.
-“Tube strikes are disruptive for everyone and we want to be here for Londoners and help them get from A to B in the quickest and easiest way possible.”
+“Tube strikes are disruptive for everyone and

 He continues: “We’re doing our best to ensure our fleet of 15,000 trusted black cab drivers are available to help our customers navigate around London.
 The best way for customers to ensure peace of mind commuting to work and attending meetings is to use Hailo pre-book during the strike.”